5 Things To Consider When Buying An Electric Car

-Range extenders – Range extenders are very similar to plug-in hybrids but with one main difference.
+Range extenders are very similar to plug-in hybrids but with one main difference.
 When the electric motor runs out of energy, the conventional engine is then used to re-charge the battery.
 This means that the car’s wheels will always be powered by electricity rather than petrol or diesel.

 When driving a conventional car, your feet are constantly switching between applying the accelerator, clutch and brake.
 A fully electric car is much different.
 When you take your foot off the accelerator, the car slows down far quicker and because they only have 1 gear, it can come to a complete stop.

-The most convenient and cost-effective way of charging is at home overnight.
-It costs around 13p per kWh, meaning to fully charge a 30kWh Nissan Leaf to its 115-mile maximum range will only set you back around £3.60.
+The most convenient and cost-effective way of electric car charging is at home overnight.
+It costs around 13p per kWh.
+This means that to fully charge a 30kWh Nissan Leaf, for example, to its 115-mile maximum range, it will only cost you around £3.60.

 If you need to re-charge on the motorway, most services now offer charging and rapid-charging points.
 These rapid charging points do cost extra, for a 30-minute surge, they can add up to around £6.50.
-The majority of Plug-in hybrids cannot be charged using rapid charge points, so it is worth taking this consideration if you are planning on doing long journeys.
+The majority of Plug-in hybrids cannot be charged using rapid charge points, so it is worth taking this into consideration if you are planning on doing long journeys.

+Last on our list of 5 things to consider when buying an electric car: running cots.
 An electric car or hybrid vehicle can save you a lot of money.
 All fully electric vehicles emit zero emissions and therefore are not charged for road tax.
 If the vehicle was registered after 1st April 2017 with a list price of over £40,000, a yearly charge of £310 is applicable until it’s 5 years old.
 Plug-in hybrids and range extenders also benefit from cheaper tax rates.

-Electric cars have fewer parts and have simpler engines, compared to conventional vehicles, therefore servicing and maintenance costs tend to be lower.
+Electric cars have fewer parts and have simpler engines, compared to conventional vehicles, therefore servicing and maintenance costs also tend to be lower.